TheBlackSwitch/yamp/README.md

 - **Replace spaces with ``&nbsp;``**<br>
 Yup this does exactly what you'd expect.
 Anyways this makes spaces actually stack

+- **Add zero width spaces for cursors**: <br>
+This allows you to detect cursor positions easier.
+For example on empty lines, you can't detect cursor positions if there is no character there.
+This option will place a zero width space there so you can still click

 ## 📜License

 ___